 Out and About on Loch Ness

 Loch Ness, the story of the Loch Ness Monster or as we prefer Nessie is one of the biggest myths or legends in our folklore or is it?
 Get ready for an adventure, your chance to do some Nessie spotting first hand.
 You must visit Lochness by Jacobite for an excellent Boat Tour on Loch Ness, you will be taken on a journey of discovery, as you soak up the scenery, historic monuments and intriguing tales surrounding our mysterious monster in the heart of Scotland’s Great Glen.
 See Jacobite for all the available cruise options.
 This is your chance to make up your own mind about the legendary Nessie.
+Afterwards you can visit the new An Talla visitors centre owned by Jacobite with a visitors centre, gift shop and coffee shop.
 Find local attractions with the free Visitor Attractions Guide.

 There is more to Loch Ness than just Nessie from one end of the Great Glen to the other ending in Fort William.
 Here are just a few links you can use for your holiday research.
 Get started with Visit Lochness then there is the Loch Ness Exhibition to find the magic in the water.
 Find out about the William Telford Caledonian Canal that connects the Great Glen Waterways from Inverness to Fort William.
 Visit the poignant Urquhart Castle which has a colourful history of Highland life as it was once one of Scotland’s largest Castles.
 Urquhart Castle is an outstanding and also offers an excellent programme of events.
 From the Castle you can travel onto the village of Fort Augustus and the middle section of the Caledonian Canal.
 You can make a detour home via Glen Affric and Strathglass for stunning scenery and many walks or keep going all the way through the Great Glen.